redhat-openstack/website/source/documentation/add-packages.html.md

             #ocata-uc:
             #ocata:

-3. Generate the spec file to submit to the new distgit project using https://github.com/strider/opm-toolbox
+3. Generate the spec file to submit to the new distgit project using this [script](https://github.com/strider/opm-toolbox)

 4. Process is the same as standard packages